iscbelgon/cse15l-lab-reports/lab1.md

 I then went in Visual Studio code and set the terminal to use `bash` by default.

-We will use `ssh` by opening a new terminal within VScode
+We will use `ssh` by opening a new terminal within VScode and typing in the following, exchanging `zz` with the letters in your own account that we searched up earlier.
+`$ ssh cs15lwi23zz@ieng6.ucsd.edu`

 ## Trying Some Commands